ofiryak12/Assignment-test/README.md

 Summary
 ----------------------
-The project is a success.
-All requirments were met.
-However, i was unable to deploy to heroku while using the token authantication, it seems like a configuration problem, the tokenauth seemed to not be configured with the python files heroku uploaded, so to solve this problem i would check how it is able to configure this files.
+However, I was unable to deploy to heroku while using the token authantication, it seems like a configuration problem, the tokenauth seemed to not be configured with the python files heroku uploaded, so to solve this problem I would check how it is able to configure this files.

-Thank you for reading!
-Best regards,
-Ofir.